googledatastudio/example-connectors/stepped-config/README.md

 **Note**: After using the connector in Data Studio, as long as you do not [revoke access], it will remain listed in the [connector list] for easy access when [creating a new data source].

+## Trying out the config

+1. First enter a state.
+The options are `California` & `Illinois`.
+1. Click next.
+1. Choose a city.
+    +   If you selected `California` for the first question, your options will be `Montain View` or `San Fransisco`.
+    +   If you selected `Illinois` for the first question, your options will be `Chicago` or `Springfield`.

 ## Report An Issue